 Magic City Tech

 MagicCityTech.org is the signup page for the Magic City Tech slack, a chat channel used by tech community organizers to coordinate events, share information and post jobs.
 An informal watercooler-style back channel, you’ll see everything from good React tutorials and case studies. to job postings for Scada and R programmers.
+The number of channels has grown significantly in 2017 & 2018

 In many cities with a tech scene there is a need for programmers and developers who aren’t necessarily computer science (CS) majors.
 CS is great for understanding the structures underlying programming, how software interacts with hardware, and the mathematics behind compression, encryption, algorithms graphics and topology.
 Their skills and understanding are needed to build computing and programming structures and frameworks, for working out effective storage techniques, telecommunication methods, encryption and for a lot of security work.
 You will always need these specialists.
 And, if you want to be a CEO of major tech company, the groundwork is vital.